 Fr.
 Jeffrey Largent was appointed pastor in 1991, serving at St. Mary’s and as a State Police chaplain until 2001.

 Between 2001 and 2009, Fr.
 Glenn Kohrman oversaw the parish as its priest.
 His tenure was followed by that of Monsignor Thaddeus Balinda from Uganda, who was parish priest until 2013.

 It’s rare for a parish priest to return to the same parish he served for several years, but in 2013, Fr.
 Largent returned as pastor of St. Mary of the Lake.
 He died of cancer in 2016, and a handful of priests assisted in interim roles until the assignment of Fr.
-William Meininger as St. Mary’s pastor in June, 2017.
+William Meininger as St. Mary’s pastor starting in June, 2017.
 Fr.
 Stephen Felicichia’s tenure began in the summer of 2023.